sixfeetup/2024_GTF_BEST/slides.md

 ::: notes
 Out of over 30 teams
 Using our own internal knowledge as a guide

+Legacy workflows, unclear requirements, and manual interventions in CI/CD pipelines can slow down development.
+Removing these inefficiencies and adopting modern tools or automation requires significant effort.

+Accumulated technical debt and overly complex or outdated codebases make it harder for teams to deliver quickly.
+Refactoring or optimizing this code demands time and resources, which slows down immediate velocity improvements.

+Teams may lack the necessary skills or training to adopt new tools, frameworks, or methodologies.
+Poor communication and misalignment between development, QA, and operations can further hamper speed.
 :::

 # One Team, Many Issues {data-background-image="images/space_paradox.png"}